orbeon/orbeon-forms-doc/form-runner/feature/home-page.md

   value="http://remote.server:8080/orbeon/"/>
 ```

-*NOTE: As of Orbeon Forms 4.7, the `oxf.fr.production-server-uri` is deprecated.
-With Orbeon Forms 4.7 and newer, if the `oxf.fr.production-server-uri` is set and not empty, it takes precedence over the new `oxf.fr.home.remote-servers` property, for backward compatibility.*
+*NOTE: Since Orbeon Forms 4.7, the `oxf.fr.production-server-uri` is deprecated.
+Since Orbeon Forms 4.7 and newer, if the `oxf.fr.production-server-uri` is set and not empty, it takes precedence over the new `oxf.fr.home.remote-servers` property, for backward compatibility.*

 #### Configuration on the remote server